-First things first, you'll find it's a handy multifunction printer that can scan, fax, copy, and of course print, which means it's an especially useful candidate if you're working from home and you need not only to print pages off.
+First things first, you'll find it's a handy multifunctional printer that can scan, fax, copy, and, of course, print.
+This means it's an especially useful candidate if you're working from home and you need to do more than just print pages off.

 Its printing speed is also pretty good with the Brother MFC-L2750DW able to put out 34 monochrome pages a minute and at a resolution of up to 2400x600, too.

 Read More: How To Fix Laser Printer Smudges

 There's also the ability to utilise duplex printing, which will be especially helpful for those who need to print double-sided resources in a jiffy.
 It also has potential benefits like lowering printing costs.

 Its capacity of 300 sheets also means you won't need to refill the Brother MFC-L2750DW all too often.

 Best Large Laser Printer - Xerox Versalink B600DN

 If space isn't an issue and you're hunting for a large, powerful laser printer, then the Xerox Versalink B600DN should be a great option.

 You'll find it's speedy, boasting a print speed of 55 pages per minute, meaning it should be able to handle large print loads with ease.

 On the point of large print loads, the Xerox Versalink B600DN can fit an entire ream of paper, or 550 pages inside, which gives you plenty of capacity before you need to swap to a new ream of paper.